Bhopesh/Bhopesh/README.md

 - 👋 Hi, I’m @Bhopesh
-- 👀 I’m interested in java
+- 👀 I prefer coding in Java
 - 🌱 I’m currently enrolled in B.tech with specialization in IT infrastructure
-- 💞️ I’m looking for internship
+- 💞️ I’m looking for good internship opportunity
-- 📫 you can reach me by mail ing me bhopesh.sharma.real@gmail.com
+- 📫 you can reach me by mailing me bhopesh.sharma.real@gmail.com

 <!---
 Bhopesh/Bhopesh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.